Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What can be created without knowledge?
-Imagination.
-Or, as Albert Einstein said, "Imagination is more important than knowledge."
-This quote means that having ideas and thinking outside the box is more important than simply possessing existing knowledge.
-In life, having creative and innovative thoughts and ideas can help us to be successful and get ahead, whether in the workplace, in relationships, or in any other area.
-We can use our imaginations to come up with new solutions and approaches that can benefit us in the long run.
+What is the cure for all of life's ills?
+Wisdom.
+Or, as Thomas Huxley said, "The only medicine for suffering, crime, and all the other woes of mankind, is wisdom."
+Wisdom can help us to better understand our experiences and make smart decisions.
+In our daily life, wisdom can guide us to make better choices that will benefit us and the people around us.

 <!-- </quote> -->